tareq621/react-headpone-review/README.md

 * First using header and home page
 * Generate API data use for reviews
-* Reviews show review routes and see all review
+* Reviews show review routes and see all reviews
 * Two Dashboard create
 * Two question answer blogs routes